 - 1 cup milk

 - Confectioners Sugar

-- minimum of 16 fluid ounces of Extra Virgin Olive Oil, Peanut Oil, or Safflower Oil
+- Minimum of 16 fluid ounces of Extra Virgin Olive Oil, Peanut Oil, or Safflower Oil

 Making the Batter

-Break eggs into a bowl, add sugar, salt, vanilla, milk and flour.
-Beat ingredients until mixture is well blended.
-Do not over beat as mixing too much makes the rosettes blistered and tough.
+Break eggs into a bowl, and add sugar, salt, vanilla, milk and flour.
+Beat ingredients until the mixture is well blended.
+Do not overbeat; mixing too much makes the rosettes blistered and tough.

 Problems with Rosettes?

 - They are likely undercooked - they should be a golden brown color when they are done.
-Also if you dipped the iron in the batter over the top, it will be difficult to remove without breaking the rosette.
+Also, if you dip the iron in the batter over the top, it will be difficult to remove without breaking the rosette.

 - This typically happens when you don't have the irons placed low enough in the oil.
 Be sure that they are fully submerssed into the oil when deep frying.

-- Your oil is too hot.
+- our oil is too hot.
 Reduce the temperature of the oil and continue.